-The NRC is a contributing agency to the Federal Research In Progress (FEDRIP) Database, which provides access to information about ongoing Federally funded projects in the fields of the physical sciences, engineering, and life sciences.
-The ongoing research announced in the FEDRIP Database is an important component of the Nation's technology transfer process.
-The uniqueness of the FEDRIP Database lies in its structure as a nonbibliographic information source on research in progress.
+The NRC provides information to the National Technical Information Services on research in progress through distribution of NUREGs, specifically NUREG 1925, "Research Activities."
+The NRC is exploring export of information on research contracts to support population of the Federal Research In Progress (FEDRIP) database.
+The FEDRIP database provides access to information about ongoing Federally funded projects in the fields of the physical sciences, engineering, and life sciences.
+The ongoing research announced in the FEDRIP database is an important component of the Nation's technology transfer process.
+The uniqueness of the FEDRIP database lies in its structure as a nonbibliographic information source on research in progress.